Quick answer

 Leaks can come from hoses, radiator, expansion tank, thermostat housing or water pump.

-Coolant may be leaking only when hot, evaporating, entering the cabin heater or being lost internally.
+Coolant may be leaking only when hot, evaporating, entering the heater system or being lost internally.

 A temperature warning may appear if the cooling system cannot control engine heat.

-Trapped air after repairs or coolant loss can upset circulation and heater operation.
+Trapped air after repairs, coolant loss or poor bleeding can affect circulation and heater output.

-A weak cap can allow pressure loss, coolant boiling or coolant escaping.
+A weak cap can allow pressure loss, coolant boiling or coolant escaping when hot.

 Faulty coolant sensor